jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Strike Rank                      +10

-Skills: Mummies possess the same skills they had when alive, though the skills may be modified by the mummy’s new Characteristics.
+Skills: Mummies possess the same skills they had when alive, though the skills may be modified by the mummy's new Characteristics.

 Common Magic: Mummies also have any Common Magic spells they had when living.
 However, because the harmony between spirit and flesh is broken, the Magic Point cost is doubled.